fardeen9983/UnityUI/README.md

 Min and max size refer to limits on font size

 Text Markups let us the usage of markup language like HTML
+## UI Events and triggers
+Creatig UI elements also creates an EventSystem GameObject which may have multiple input components and event system component.
+The actual event system looks up this EventSystem gameobject to determine which UI element reacts to an event in what manner

+First selected property lets us the define which UI element will be selcted first on rendering so as to automatically select it.

+Then there are input modules for standard devices like keyboard, mouse, joystick, etc and then we have touch input module.

+Input Action per seconds defines the number of inputs the standard input module can handle. it introduces delays between input acceptance.
+The last option for Allow Activation on Mobile Device allows input from peripherals connected via a mobile device.

+To add custom events to UI elements we can add the EventTrigger component and then add lists of fucntions to be invoked on desired events.